Tribal Loans Online

 Can tribal loans be forgiven?

-Tribal loans are not eligible for loan forgiveness programs.
+Tribal loans don’t qualify for loan forgiveness programs.
 You can negotiate a payoff plan in case of financial hardship, but the principal and accrued interest usually remain.